Scrounger/ioBroker.vis-materialdesign/README.md

 ![Logo](doc/en/media/vis_editor_theme_restore.gif)

-In the VIS Editor you will find a button "use theme" for each widget.
+In the VIS Editor you will find a button `use theme` for each widget.
 With this button you can reset the widgets to the use of the themes.
 That means if you have changed colors, fonts or font sizes, you can reset them with this button.

 With the help of this button it is also possible to update your widgets from versions before 0.4.0 to use the themes.